staxas/transaction_system/README.md

 ##### GET /api/transactions/{search}

-If no query is given, or the query 'findBy=id' is given, search for a single transaction by its unique databse id.
-If the query 'findBy=sourceUser' is given, where {search} is the the unique database id of a user which is a data property of tranasction database entry, these entry/entries are returned.
-The same goes for the query 'findBy=targetUser' except now the target user property is being searched for in the database.
-The 'findBy=status' query searches for transactions with a certain status, be it 'hold', 'completed' or 'cancelled'.
+If no query is given, or the query *findBy=id* is given, search for a single transaction by its unique databse id.
+If the query *findBy=sourceUser* is given, where {search} is the the unique database id of a user which is a data property of tranasction database entry, these entry/entries are returned.
+The same goes for the query *findBy=targetUser* except now the target user property is being searched for in the database.
+The *findBy=status* query searches for transactions with a certain status, be it *hold*, *completed* or *cancelled*.
 Returns one or more transaction database records.

 ##### GET /api/transactions/{search1}/{search2}

 See above endpoint and request.
 Here, two possible search properties can be given, allowing refined search capabilities.
-Example query: 'findBy=sourceUser&andBy=status'.
-Returns one or more database records.
+Example query: *findBy=sourceUser&andBy=status*.
+If no query is given, {search1} = *sourceUser* and {search2} = *targetUser*.
+Returns one or more transaction database records.